Thonny: Availability

 The program works on Windows, macOS and Linux.
 It is available as a binary bundle including the recent Python interpreter or pip-installable package.
-It can be installed via the operating-system package manager on Debian, Raspberry Pi, Ubuntu and Fedora.
+It can be installed via the operating-system package manager on Debian, Raspberry Pi, Ubuntu, and Fedora.
+It is written in Python with the Tk widget toolkit using Tkinter binding.

 Reception

 Thonny has received favorable reviews from Python and computer science education communities.

 It has been a recommended tool in several programming MOOCs.

 Since June 2017 it has been included by default in the Raspberry Pi's official operating system distribution Raspberry Pi OS.